 Additive manufacturing leader Ricoh 3D announced the release of an exciting new thermoset material this week at the industry’s leading trade fair for industrial 3D printing.

-Ricoh showcased their full range of AM services at the four-day event in Frankfurt, from November 19 to November 22.
+Ricoh 3D showcased their full range of AM services at the four-day event in Frankfurt, from November 19 to November 22, including a new thermoset material.

 As well as exhibiting their range of cutting edge polymer and metal technologies, the Ricoh team are using the show as an opportunity to shout about their landmark partnership with 3D material solutions innovator TIGER.